Department of the Prime Minister and Cabinet (Australia)

-The Department of the Prime Minister and Cabinet (PM&C) is a department of the Australian Government with broad-ranging responsibilities; notably, intergovernmental and whole of government policy coordination and assisting the prime minister of Australia in managing the Federal Cabinet.
-The PM&C was established in 1971 and traces its origins to the original Prime Minister's Department established in 1911.
+The Department of the Prime Minister and Cabinet (PM&C) is a department of the Australian Government with broad-ranging responsibilities, including but not limited to intergovernmental and whole-of-government policy coordination, and supporting the work of the prime minister and federal cabinet.
+PM&C was formed in 1971 and traces its origins to the original Prime Minister's Department, established in 1911.

-The role of PM&C is to support the policy agenda of the prime minister and Cabinet through high-quality policy advice and the coordination of the implementation of key government programs, to manage Aboriginal and Torres Strait Islander policy and programs and to promote reconciliation, to provide leadership for the Australian Public Service alongside the Australian Public Service Commission, to oversee the honours and symbols of the Commonwealth, to provide support to whole of government services, manage Australia's honours policies, and perform other functions.
+The role of PM&C is to support the policy agenda of the prime minister and cabinet through the provision of high-quality advice, and the coordination and implementation of key government initiatives.
+This includes management and delivery of Aboriginal and Torres Strait Islander policies and programs with a view to promoting reconciliation, leadership of the Australian Public Service (APS) and its oversight body, the Australian Public Service Commission, administration of honours and symbols of the Commonwealth, support for whole-of-government services, and other functions as may be assigned by the incumbent government.

-The department is similar but not analogous to the United States Executive Office of the President, the United Kingdom Cabinet Office, the Canadian Privy Council Office, and the New Zealand Department of the Prime Minister and Cabinet.
-All Australian states except for New South Wales have their own departments of Premier and Cabinet.
-New South Wales has separate departments for Premier and Cabinet following a change by the newly elected Premier Chris Minns, effective July 2023.
+The department is similar but not analogous to the United States Executive Office of the President, the Cabinet Office of the United Kingdom, the Canadian Privy Council Office, and New Zealand's Department of the Prime Minister and Cabinet.
+All Australian states, with the exception of New South Wales, have their own departments of Premier and Cabinet.
+New South Wales has separate departments for the Premier and Cabinet following a reorganisation by Premier Chris Minns, effective July 2023.